Skip to Main Content

 Johns Hopkins Toolkit Resources for Step 8

-• The Johns Hopkins Toolkit provides an Evidence Level and Guide which outlines three levels of evidence with quality ratings and describes each in a rubric.
-Please find Appendix D here.
+• The Johns Hopkins Toolkit provides an Evidence Level and Guide (Appendix D) which outlines three levels of evidence with quality ratings and describes each in a rubric.

-• The Research Evidence Appraisal Tool helps you decide if the evidence is quantitative or qualitative, and how to use that evidence to support your topic.
-Please find Appendix E here.
+• The Research Evidence Appraisal Tool (Appendix E) helps you decide if the evidence is quantitative or qualitative, and how to use that evidence to support your topic.

 Step 9: Summarize the Individual Evidence